This article explains the configuration options available when you create and edit a pool.

 To configure autoscaling storage, select Enable autoscaling local storage in the Autopilot Options:

 The EBS volumes attached to an instance are detached only when the instance is returned to AWS.
 That is, EBS volumes are never detached from an instance as long as it is in the pool.
 To scale down EBS usage, Databricks recommends configuring the Pool size and auto termination.

 ec2:DescribeVolumes.
-For the complete list of permissions and instructions on how to update your existing IAM role or keys, see Configure your AWS account (cross-account IAM role).
+For the complete list of permissions and instructions on how to update your existing IAM role or keys, see Create a cross-account IAM role.